yingweiwo

 Additional Infomation

-The herbal extract combinations showed the efficacy in AGA treatment with comparable efficacy to the 3% minoxidil solution for treatment of mild-to-moderate AGA in both male and female participants.
-This was evaluated by a macrographic expert panel of global assessment (almost all response), microscopic evaluation including target area hair count (increase of terminal hair 8.3% vs. 8.68%, P=0.306), HMI (increase of 13.8% vs. 31.5%, P=0.158), and patient self assessment.
-Also, the satisfactory safety profile of the herbal extract combination was observed with no eczematous reaction and only one participant in the minoxidil group.
-A wide range of molecules, products, and interventions claim to promote hair growth in patients with AGA, including as phytopharmaceutical agents and natural products.
-The hair growth properties in most of these products are from the mechanism of DHT-inhibitory and anti-inflammatory activities, with improved perifollicular vascularization and hair follicle nutrition, or not be precisely reported or likely caused by unknown mechanism of action.
-There have been several randomized controlled trials that are usually studied in the limited sample sizes and durations (ranged from 18 to 40 weeks) with diverse results.
-The studies have mostly been evaluated using only microscopic evaluation, such as hair count or only macroscopic assessment.
-The improvements in AGA in the patients who received the herbal extract combination in our study could be the result of multiple mechanisms based on previously published study data, including the inhibition of 5α-reductase, increase of hair anchoring, and hair diameter via the stimulation of extracellular matrix (ECM) production of dermal papilla, and decrease of micro-inflammation in the pathogenesis of both male and female pattern hair loss.
+The herbal extract combination showed efficacy in treating androgenetic alopecia (AGA), comparable to that of 3% minoxidil solution for mild to moderate AGA, observed in both male and female subjects.
+Efficacy was assessed through macroscopic expert panel evaluation (almost all subjects responded), microscopic evaluation (including hair count in the target area; terminal hair increase 8.3% vs. 8.68%, P=0.306; trichome index increase 13.8% vs. 31.5%, P=0.158), and patient self-report.
+Furthermore, the herbal extract combination demonstrated a good safety profile, with no eczema observed, compared to only one case in the minoxidil group.
+Currently, various molecules, products, and interventions, including herbal remedies and natural products, claim to promote hair growth in AGA patients.
+The hair regrowth efficacy of most such products stems from their mechanisms of inhibiting dihydrotestosterone (DHT) and anti-inflammation, as well as improving perifollicular vascularization and follicular nutrition; however, these mechanisms may not be clearly reported or may be caused by unknown mechanisms of action.
+Several randomized controlled trials have been conducted, but these trials are usually limited in sample size, short in duration (18 to 40 weeks), and have varied results.
+Most of these studies only use microscopic examination (such as hair counting) or only macroscopic assessment.
+In this study, the improvement in androgenetic alopecia (AGA) symptoms in patients receiving combination therapy with herbal extracts may be the result of multiple mechanisms working together, based on previously published research data, including inhibition of 5α-reductase, increasing hair anchoring and hair diameter by stimulating the production of extracellular matrix (ECM) in dermal papilla cells, and reducing micro-inflammation in the pathogenesis of male and female hair loss.

-Despite thoroughly designed to cover all aspects of hair loss testing conducted in this triple-blinded, randomized trial, evaluated by both global and microscopic assessments, our study had limitations, including a small sample size and a short period of treatment.
-Hair Mass Index is one of the hair-growth evaluation methods, but it is not a well-accepted measurement in hair research due to a lack of studies that validate its accuracy.
-Hence, a larger sample size and a longer duration of randomized trial, with subgroup analysis according to gender and combination treatments of herbal extracts and minoxidil solution is recommended to verify the efficacy and safety profile of the herbal extract combination as an alternative treatment for AGA.
+Although this study was rigorously designed, covering all aspects of hair loss detection and employing a triple-blind randomized controlled trial with both macroscopic and microscopic assessments, there are still some limitations, including a small sample size and a short treatment period.
+Hair quality index is one of the methods for assessing hair growth, but it has not been widely accepted in hair research due to a lack of studies to validate its accuracy.
+Therefore, it is recommended to conduct a larger sample size and longer treatment duration randomized controlled trial, and to perform subgroup analysis based on gender and the combination of herbal extracts and minoxidil solution, to verify the efficacy and safety of this herbal extract combination as an alternative therapy for androgenetic alopecia.

-Due to the non-significant difference in clinical efficacy and safety to the 3% minoxidil solution, the herbal extract combination evaluated here could be a viable phytopharmaceutical for the treatment of mild to moderate AGA in both male and female patients.
-However, a study with a larger sample size and a longer follow-up is recommended to verify our results.
+Since there was no significant difference in clinical efficacy and safety between this herbal extract combination and 3% minoxidil solution, the herbal extract combination evaluated in this study may be a viable herbal medicine for the treatment of mild to moderate androgenetic alopecia in male and female patients.
+However, it is recommended to conduct a larger sample size and longer follow-up study to verify our results.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.